hail-is/hail/docs/reference/HailExpressionLanguage.md

  - All variables and values are case sensitive
  - Missingness propagates up.
 If any element in an expression is missing, the expression will evaluate to missing.

-## <a name="#aggregables"></a> Aggregables
+## <a class="jumptarget" name="#aggregables"></a> Aggregables

 Hail's expression language exposes a number of 'aggregables', special objects which allow users to specify computations across entire rows or columns of a dataset.
-Aggregables allow a user to replicate nearly all the of the statistics generated in `sampleqc` or `variantqc`, as well as compute an unrestricted set of new metrics.
+Aggregables allow a user to replicate nearly all the of the statistics generated in [`sampleqc`](commands.html#sampleqc) or [`variantqc`](commands.html#variantqc), as well as compute an unrestricted set of new metrics.

 **Additional namespace of `gs`:**